openbikesensor/portal/deployment/README.md

 vim config/traefik.toml
 ```

 Configure your email in the `config/traefik.toml`.
-This email is uses by
+This email is used by
-Let's Encrypt to send you some mails regarding your certificates.
+*Let's Encrypt* to send you some emails regarding your certificates.

 ### Configure `docker-compose.yaml`